-The key goals of IBM's efforts are to educate companies on the benefits of social enterprise techniques, and to assess ways to overcome barriers to adoption.
+The key goals of IBM's efforts are to educate companies on the benefits of social techniques, and to assess ways to overcome barriers to adoption.
 IBM's offering includes new technical workshops to improve skills, consulting to help foster a business culture for open collaboration and sharing, interactive online courses, live support, and one-on-one guidance from social business experts.

 Investing in Social Networking

-In June, the IDC Group ranked IBM as first in market share for social platform software in 2009 and 2010, which was the second year the company received that distinction.
+In June, the IDC Group ranked IBM as first in market share for social platform in 2009 and 2010, which was the second year the company received that distinction.

-IBM social software includes IBM Connections, either on-site or hosted, to provide communities, forums, wikis, blogs, and social analytics, as well as adaptations of Lotus Notes for the Web or mobile devices.
+IBM social software includes IBM Connections, either on-site or hosted, to provide communities, forums, wikis, blogs, and social analytics, as well as adaptations of Lotus Notes for the Web or devices.

 In a survey conducted by IBM last year among more than 3,000 CIOs in 71 countries, 55 percent of respondents said they planned to invest in social networking and collaboration-based software, as a way to increase their competitiveness.
 Seventy-seven percent said they wanted to change internal collaboration processes over the next three to five years.